heckdog/uno/README.md

 # Python Uno
-It's a simple uno card game in Python.
-It's nothing special.
-Heck, as of writing this its nothing more than a virtual deck shuffler.
+It's a simple uno card game in Python. ~~It's nothing special.
+Heck, as of writing this its nothing more than a virtual deck shuffler.~~ Now its a card shuffler with cards that do things and if ur thing supports ANSI you also have colorful cards.

 ### LATEST UPDATES
 older updates can be found in the [wiki](https://github.com/Heckin-Doggo/uno/wiki/Update-Log)